What model companionship can say about the Continuum problem: The (A)MC-spectra of set theory

 \subsection{Existentially closed fragments of the set theoretic universe versus AMC}

-We conclude this section by giving a non-exhaustive list of results showing that, for certain infinite cardinals $\kappa$, the corresponding $H_{\kappa^+}$ already witnesses some important existential closure properties (e.g. L\'evy absoluteness, Shoenfield's absoluteness, $\mathsf{BMM}$, $\mathsf{BMM}^{++}$) and its theory has some traits which are peculiar of model complete theories (e.g. Woodin's absoluteness, $\MM^{+++}$).\footnote{Recall that a $\tau$-theory $T$ is model complete if and only if the substructure relation between its models coincides with the elementary substructure relation.
-In particular the mentioned results are weak forms of model completeness for the theory of $H_{\aleph_i}$ for $i=1,2$.} The reader does not need to be familiar with these results, as they only serve as motivation to bring our focus on existentially closed models for set theory.\footnote{For further examples of existentially closed models of set theory see \cite{Venturi2020-VENIFA}.}
+We conclude this section by giving a non-exhaustive list of results showing that, for certain infinite cardinals $\kappa$, the corresponding $H_{\kappa^+}$ already witnesses some important existential closure properties (e.g. L\'evy absoluteness, Shoenfield's absoluteness, $\mathsf{BMM}$, $\mathsf{BMM}^{++}$) and its theory has some traits which are peculiar of model complete theories (e.g. Woodin's absoluteness, $\MM^{+++}$).
+The reader does not need to be familiar with these results, as they only serve as motivation to bring our focus on existentially closed models for set theory.\footnote{For further examples of existentially closed models of set theory see \cite{Venturi2020-VENIFA}.}

 \begin{description} \item[L\'evy absoluteness] \cite[Lemma 5.3]{VIAVENMODCOMP} Whenever $\lambda$ is a regular uncountable cardinal,

 \item[Shoenfield's absoluteness] (see \cite[Lemma 1.2]{VIAMMREV} for the apparently weaker formulation we give here) Whenever $G$ is $V$-generic for some forcing notion in $V$,